Rokiis1/roadmap/miscellenous/1_level/1_database.md

 When `SessionLocal()` is called, a new session instance is created.
 This session maintains its own **transaction state** and acts as a workspace for database operations.

-The `db.add(book)` call does not immediately write data to the database.
-Instead, it places the object into the session’s pending state.

-The `db.commit()` call finalizes the transaction and persists all pending changes to the database.
+`db.add(book)` call does not immediately write data to the database.
+Instead, it places the object into the sessions pending state and then `db.commit()` call finalizes the transaction and persists all pending changes to the database.
 Until this point, no data is permanently stored.

 After committing, `db.refresh(book)` reloads the object from the database.
 This is important because values generated by the database such as the primary key are not available until after the commit.